BOSTON — Down on the South Boston waterfront you’ll find the largest canvas in New England and it’s the realm of digital artists.

 Giraldo began working in cyberarts eight years ago—transitioning from her fine arts background.
 She says she likes how this new media allows her reach the audiences she cares about.

-“I’m really interested about social issues and about environmental issues and interactive and digital art.
+“I’m really interested about social issues and about mental issues and interactive and digital art.
 It was the best way to connect them,” she said.

 The theater’s executive director Rob Orchard said digital displays are very effective at getting attention.